 “Man is a tool-using animal,” said Philosopher Thomas Carlyle.
 “Without tools, he is nothing; with tools, he is all.”
 So get the right tool to protect your deck with excellent butyl tape!

 How to Properly Install Butyl Tape

 To begin, choose a tape that is easy to install and requires little trimming.
 For example, a butyl tape that lies directly on the deck boards will require minimum cuts.
 Trex Protect® can be applied to horizontal and vertical surfaces and comes in two widths.

 To find out exactly how much tape your project requires, use our Materials Estimator.

-Installing joist tape has just a few straightforward steps.
+Installing joist tape has just a few straightforward steps, detailed in this video.
 Below is a summary of the instructions:

 - Clean the joist surface, making sure it is dry and free of debris.

 - Remove the butyl tape backing while applying directly to the surface.
 Run your hand over the tape and firmly press it onto the joists.